carolina-rossman/dino-dash/README.md

 experience like no other, creating an addictive experience for all.

 ## To Run the Game
-       To run the game download the src and stimuli folders In your terminal, put in "uv run python main.py" Make sure your path is "...\dino-dash\src"
+       You will need to install pygame for this by typing "uv add pygame" into your terminal To run the game download the src and stimuli folders In your terminal, put in "uv run python main.py" Make sure your path is "...\dino-dash\src"